Tim-Shaffer/GifTastic/README.md

     * The animate feature will still work on the images in the favorites section as described above.

+* The initial list of characters and the favorite images will be persisted in local storage to be available the next time the user accesses the page.

 # Note:

 * Functionality within the page is done within the api.js file and the html used is very minimal as shown by viewing the page source below:

     ![Image of Page Source Screenshot](/assets/images/Page_Source_Screen.jpg)